lime-green/remote-docker-aws/README.md

     # Add any more paths you need to sync here, or add them to the config file
     # You will need to sync directories that are mounted as volumes by docker
     rd sync ~/blog

+    # If watched directories are supplied in ~/.remote-docker.config.json
+    # then simply call:
+    rd sync
     ```

 1. Make sure to set `DOCKER_HOST`: